techidaily/site-games-able/source/_posts/exploring-techs-edge-series-x-vs-custom-pc.md

  It is not just the hardware that you interact with, you should also consider the availability of games and the pricing of titles.

- While[Xbox Game Pass](https://www.makeuseof.com/tag/what-is-xbox-game-pass-everything-need-know/) offers considerable value for both PC and console, the base subscription for PC includes an extra[EA Play](https://www.ea.com/ea-play) subscription.
+ While [Xbox Game Pass](https://www.makeuseof.com/tag/what-is-xbox-game-pass-everything-need-know/) offers considerable value for both PC and console, the base subscription for PC includes an extra [EA Play](https://www.ea.com/ea-play) subscription.
 To access EA titles on your Xbox console, you will have to opt for Xbox Game Pass Ultimate.

 ![A promotional image featuring the Xbox Game Pass logo](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/09/feature.jpg)